-Sediment & Silt Filter Bags
+Sediment and Silt Filter Bags

 Taurus Dewatering Bags are a water filtration product designed to filter out sediment, silt and debris from storm water runoff, ponds, and ditches.
 Manufactured with high-level filtration fabrics, these bags have been frequently used on construction sites and dredging areas to contain and filter silt.
 Dewatering bags are designed in sizes that can hold anywhere from 1 to 15 cubic yards of materials.
+Features include:

 - Geotextile Filter Fabric